jadams8/downsampling/README.md

 python Downsample_txt.py 20000000 samples.txt

 If number of reads and name of text file are not included then the script will not run.
-Use -h for help with positional arguements."""
+Use -h for help with positional arguements.